When you purchase through links on our site, we may earn an affiliate commission.

 But it does highlight that though price is lower, like the Vantage V3 and Grit X2 Pro, it’s aimed at the serious triathlete.

 To that end, you’ll appreciate the offline maps feature where you can download routes from the Polar Flow app.
-It’s accurate and though not as detailed and clear as the Garmin Enduro 3, that’s hardly surprising for a watch over half its price.
+It’s accurate and though not as detailed and clear as the Garmin Enduro 3, that’s hardly surprising for a watch less than half its price.

 As an aside, the Polar Flow app feels in need of a refresh.
 It’s usable enough but many features seem superfluous and it all feels a little outdated.
-On the plus side, this year will finally see Training Peaks sync with Flow via an update.
+On the plus side, Training Peaks nows connects to Flow so you can sync training plans.

 Polar Vantage M3 bottom line